ShivangM-Dev/mailmint-backend/API_KEY_SYSTEM.md

 ### Protected Endpoints

-The `/api/v1/validate` endpoint is now protected with API key authentication.
+The `/api/v1/validate` endpoint is protected with API key authentication.
 All requests must include a valid API key.
+Each request deducts one credit and is logged, even when validation fails early (e.g., bad syntax).

+### Key Generation Notes
+- Keys validate format quickly (`mmk_live|test_<random>_<checksum>`)
+- Database schema stays the same (`VARCHAR(128)`), no migration needed
+- Collisions are retried on insert; up to 5 attempts before failing

 ## Security Features